 Recommended Option: Benetrends

-By using purchase financing, you’re able to pay your vendors immediately to receive the supplies, inventory, or services you need for your bar.
-Then, you can spread out your payments over time to make these purchases more affordable for your business.
+With purchase financing, your vendors are paid immediately by the lender; you then repay the lender over a set period.
+The lender will add fees and/or interest to your loan balance for paying your expenses upfront.
+By using purchase financing, you can pay your vendors immediately to receive the supplies, inventory, or services you need for your bar.
+You can then spread out your payments over time to make these purchases more affordable.

 Recommended Option: Behalf

 - Builds personal credit

 Behalf offers purchase financing of up to $50,000 for qualified borrowers.
 Repayment terms of up to 180 days are available.
 Behalf charges fees of 1% to 3% of the borrowed amount per month for using this service.
 There are no additional fees.
 You can repay on a weekly or monthly schedule.